anikamisra/anikamisra/README.md

 ### Hi there 👋 ###
-My name is Anika, and I'm a junior at UCLA studying applied math with a computing specialization.
+My name is Anika, and I'm a senior at UCLA studying applied math with a computing specialization.
 I am interested in AI and the mathematical models behind it.
-Here are some quick facts about me:

-- 💻 This past summer, I worked as a data science intern for Enact Systems, a leading software company in solar energy solutions

-- 📚 In my free time, I like to attempt to solve famous unsolved math problems

-- 👥 I am the co-president of the National Student Data Corps at UCLA

 ### Skills ###
 These are some of my skills: